jsntv200/redant-home/_posts/2013-10-23-perils-ecommerce-objects-may-appear-larger-better-actually.md

 keywords: ecommerce
 image_small: "/assets/uploads/2013/danger-small.jpg"
 image: "/assets/uploads/2013/danger.jpg"
-excerpt-short: Ever bought something online that wasn't what you thought it was?
+excerpt_short: Ever bought something online that wasn't what you thought it was?
-excerpt-long: Whilst the advent of ecommerce has brought about the 24/7 ease of shopping from your couch, it's also brought a boatload of potential hassle in meeting your consumer expectations for a product.
+excerpt_long: Whilst the advent of ecommerce has brought about the 24/7 ease of shopping from your couch, it's also brought a boatload of potential hassle in meeting your consumer expectations for a product.
 Make sure you know what you're getting for your money.